org-tigris-jsapar/jsapar/docs/basics.md

 layout: page
 title: Basics
 ---
 This article will describe the basics of using the library.
-Since schemas are a large part of the library, [basics of schemas are described in this separate article](basics_chema).
+Since schemas are a large part of the library, [basics of schemas](basics_chema)  are described in this separate article.

 There are three different tasks that the JSaPar library can be used for:
 1. **Parsing** - Parsing a text source into the internal data model and handle the result in code.
 2. **Composing** - Compose text output by feeding data of the internal data model in java code.
 3. **Converting**  - Convert one source into an output on a different format.

-All parsers uses uses the internal data model described below as output and all the composers uses that data model as input.
+All parsers produces output represented by the internal data model described below and all the composers accepts that data model as input.
 When it comes to other data forms, for instance parsing text into Java beans, that is instead considered converting.
 # The model
+## org.jsapar.model.Cell
+A `Cell` represents one table data field.

+The `Cell` class is the base class for all type of cells where sub-classes handles different primary types.
+All cells has a name that is matched with the name specified by the schema.
+You can query the type of a cell and you can always get a string value of a cell but for numbers and dates the string value is always converted to java native string representation.
+When parsing, if the text input does not contain any value for the cell, an `EmptyCell` instance takes it's place.
+## org.jsapar.model.Line
+The `Line` class represents one line in the text and contains a collection of `Cells`.
+You can find cells in a line by cell name (specified by schema) or you can iterate all cells.
+See [api docs](api) for more details.

+The `org.jsapar.model.LineUtils` class contains a large set of utility functions for getting and setting cell values on a line by native java types.
 ## org.jsapar.model.Document
-The `Document` class is equivalent of the [DOM Document](https://en.wikipedia.org/wiki/Document_Object_Model) while parsing xml.
+The `Document` class is equivalent of the [DOM Document](https://en.wikipedia.org/wiki/Document_Object_Model) while parsing XML.
 It is the container of all the following `Lines`.
 The `Document` class should only be used when handling small sized data since it stores all the lines in memory.
 When dealing with larger data inputs or outputs you should use the `Line` directly, using events while parsing or feeding lines one-by-one while composing.

 You can add lines to a document and you can iterate existing lines.
-## org.jsapar.model.Line
-The `Line` class represents one line in the text an contains a collection of `Cells`.
-You can find cells in a line by cell name (specified by schema) or you can iterate all cells.
-See [api docs](api) for more details.

-## org.jsapar.model.Cell
-The `Cell` class is the base class for all type of cells.
-All cells has a name that is matched with the name specified by the schema.
-You can query the type of a cell and you can always get a string value of a cell but for numbers and dates the string value is always converted to java native string representation.
-When parsing, if the text input does not contain any value for the cell, an `EmptyCell` instance takes it's place.

-The `org.jsapar.model.LineUtils` class contains a large set of utility functions for getting and setting cell values on a line by native java types.

 # Parsing
 When we talk about parsing below, we mean parsing a text source into the internal data model described above.
-A text source can be for instance either a delimited file such as CSV or a fixed width file.
+A text source can be for instance either a delimited file such as CSV or a fixed width file but the library is not limited to handling files as text source.

 In order to parse a text source we use the `org.jsapar.TextParser` class.
-As we saw in the the initial example earlier you create an instance of the `TextParser` by supplying a schema.
+As we saw in the initial example earlier you create an instance of the `TextParser` by supplying a schema.
 ```java
 ...